Synchronizing BGP and OSPF (or OSPF and LDP)

 - Build a BGP-only network.
 Not necessarily a good idea if you care about convergence times and your network is not highly symmetrical.
 The proof is left as an exercise for the reader.

 - Use BGP-free core with MPLS forwarding based on segment routing instead of LDP.

 Want to know more?
-Explore the Segment Routing 101 webinar.
+Explore the Segment Routing 101 and MPLS Essentials webinars.

 Want to automate your network?
 There’s a course that might help you.